 Hedge funds use pools of capital from investors to invest.
 Hedge funds are generally not open to the retail investor as hedge fund investors are required to have at least $1 million in net worth.
 These funds invest in a number of ways, but one of the primary goals of the fund is to ‘hedge’ against losses in the overall stock market [Government’s investor bulletin].
 To invest with a hedge fund, you need to be an accredited investor.
 But even after you’ve met one of the three criteria for being an accredited investor–your accreditation has been validated, you meet the financial statements threshold of $200K/year individual/$300K couple, or you have $1 million in assets–you might still be denied the investment in a hedge fund.
 In recent years, changes to the definition of accredited investor have been proposed and some were accepted in the last month.
 You can visit the SEC website to learn about SEC Chairman Jay Clayton’s take on these changes.

 Commercial investment banks staffed by financial professionals and brokers, like JPMorgan Chase & Co., Wells Fargo, Citibank and Bank of America, are also considered institutional investors.
 These companies help facilitate access to capital markets and help corporations with financing.

 An insurance company invests the money that’s paid to it in the form of insurance premiums.
 Insurance companies tend to invest in more stable vehicles like bonds, but also invest in the stock market.
 A couple of years ago, the insurance industry had $4 trillion in cash and investment assets, making insurance companies a large part of the institutional investor landscape.

 These funds come from charitable donations, contributions, and grants, which are then invested.
 The capital is then put back into the university, charity, or other non-profit organization.
-As an example, Harvard University has an endowment currently valued at $40.9 billion, and that’s just one of hundreds of school-based endowments in the country.
+As an example, in 2020 Harvard University had an endowment currently valued at $41.9 billion, and that’s just one of hundreds of school-based endowments in the country.